 And you’ve got an extra $100 or so in your pocket to spend on something much more fun, like a new pair of summer sandals.
 Which you’ve totally earned, by the way.

-UPDATED 06/08/17: Please note: While weighted blankets are popular and may be suitable for most ages, from older toddlers/preschoolers to grown ups (my 3-year-old sleeps soundly with hers!), there are some experts who do not recommend them for young children unless under the direction of a therapist.
+LAST UPDATED 06/30/17: Please note: While weighted blankets are popular and may be suitable for most ages, from older toddlers/preschoolers to grown ups (my 3-year-old sleeps soundly with hers!), there are some experts who do not recommend them for young children unless under the direction of a therapist.
+And, of course, weighted blankets are not suitable for babies.
 If you choose to use a weighted blanket with your child, please make sure the size and weight of the blanket is right for your child.
 (We made some updates to this post thanks to a Facebook fan’s suggestion of adjusting the weight of the beads based on the weight of the child.
 Thanks, Lisa, for the smart tip!)

 All images © Kate Etue for Cool Mom Picks